 Heppenheimer was also involved with the commercial development of Journal Square in the 1920s, and it is here that a new corporate headquarters for the bank was constructed.
-Its location promised investors, at the time, access to commercial enterprise from nearby New York City as well other towns in the vicinity, all within reach from the trolley, bus and jitney lines, the Hudson and Manhattan River Tube trains, and a branch of the Pennsylvania Railroad.
+At the time, Its location promised investors access to commercial enterprises from nearby New York City as well other towns in the vicinity, all within reach from the trolley, bus and jitney lines, the Hudson and Manhattan Railroad Tube trains, and a branch of the Pennsylvania Railroad.

 In 1969, Siggi B. Wilzig, a Holocaust survivor, became a director of the bank.
 Having made his fortune in the Wilshire Oil Company of Texas, Wilzig invested in the Trust Company and became its chairman and president in 1971.
 He retired as president and chief executive in 2002 but remained as its chairman until his death in 2003.
 He is memorialized as a benefactor of the Wilzig Hospital at the new Jersey City Medical Center that opened in May 2004.

 From 2001, the bank was known as the Trustcompany Bank and its stock was publicly traded on the NASDAQ.
 It expanded to have 75 branches in nine counties in New Jersey, including eight branches in Jersey City.

 Jersey City branches of the Trust Company were: The original People's Safe Deposit Branch at Central Avenue and Bowers Streets; the Bergen and Lafayette Branch at the corner of Monticello Avenue and Brinkerhoff Streets, a fine example of Beaux-Arts construction that opened in 1902; and the Greenville branch at the corner of Ocean and Lembeck Avenues that opened in 1927.